-Black opposition was inevitable, the African National Congress (ANC) being founded in 1912 to protest the exclusion of blacks from power.
+Black opposition was inevitable, and the African National Congress (ANC) was founded in 1912 to protest the exclusion of black people from power.
 In 1921, the Communist Party came into being at a time of heightened militancy.

-In the face of a groundswell of opposition to racially defined government, the seminal Natives Land Act was legislated in 1913.
-This defined the remnants of blacks' ancestral lands for African occupation.
+In the face of a groundswell of opposition to a racially defined government, the seminal Natives Land Act was legislated in 1913.
+This defined the remnants of black people's ancestral lands for African occupation.
 The homelands, as they were subsequently called, eventually comprised about 13% of South Africa's land.

-More discriminatory legislation - particularly relating to job reservation favouring whites, and the disenfranchisement of coloured voters in the Cape - was enacted.
-Meanwhile, Afrikaner nationalism, fuelled by job losses arising from worldwide recession, was on the march.
+More discriminatory legislation - particularly relating to job reservation favouring white people, and the disenfranchisement of coloured voters in the Cape - was enacted.
+Meanwhile, Afrikaner nationalism, fuelled by job losses arising from a worldwide recession, was on the march.